abdrysdale/Haemflow-cl0/README.md

     pbar_pos=1,             # The position of the progress bar can be specified with this option.
 )

-# Runs the optimisor optimising for stroke volume, diastolic blood pressure and systolic blood pressure
+# Runs the optimiser optimising for stroke volume, diastolic blood pressure and systolic blood pressure
 best_params = opt.run(sbp=133, dbp=67, sv=49)

 # best_params will be a list of the input parameters on the Pareto frontier.